 The French commune of Roussillon is located in the Provence-Alpes-Côte d’Azur, roughly midway between Avignon and Aix-en-Provence.

 …Continue reading here to learn about the geological formation of this ochre deposit in the Luberon.
 The presence of this mineral is what gives the cliffs near Roussillon their remarkable hues (in shades from yellow to dark red).
 Enjoy the legend of Lady Sermonde and Lord Raymond d’Avignon, as told by Barefoot Blogger.

 Things to do near Roussillon:

-Mathieu Plant is a former ochre factory, now known as Conservatoire des Ocres et de la Couleur, a not-for-profit co-operative called ôkhra (Greek word for ochre).
-It is possible to arrange for a private (or group) tour, or to participate in a number of workshops.
+Mathieu Plant is a former ochre factory, now known as Conservatoire des Ocres et de la Couleur, a not-for-profit co-operative called ôkhra (the Greek word for ochre).
+It is possible to arrange for a private (or group) tour or to participate in a number of workshops.

 Mines de Bruoux – a unique journey underground to visit the galleries (15m high) of the old mining operation.